aleexnl/JS-Basics/README.md

-# JavaScript Learning
+# JavaScript Basics
-This is a javascript repository based.
-It is focused on documenting what I am learning related to javasscript in web developing.
+This is a Javascript related repository.
+It is mainly focused on documenting javascript basics, so we all can have a "simple cheatsheet" in any moment.